tokkonopapa/WordPress-IP-Geo-Block/_posts/2015-04-18-why-so-vulnerable.md

 * Attacks may come from unexpected route.
 * Attacker actually doesn't access to the page.

+And I have the same opinion with [James Golovich][James-Golovich]:

+> If you have the WordPress tools available to you then you should use them.
+> Something like current_user_can() and a nonce should always be used.

 [WPScan]:               https://wpvulndb.com/statistics "WordPress Vulnerability Statistics"
 [Sucuri]:               https://sucuri.net/ "Sucuri Security - Website Protection, Malware Removal, and Blacklist Prevention"
 [Sucuri-Blog]:          https://blog.sucuri.net/ "Sucuri Blog"